 Most real estate takes work.
 A larger building might require you to be onsite a good amount of the time.
 This sort investment can turn into a full-time job, and your profits should reflect that.
 However, if you are looking for something low-maintenance and pretty much “hands-off”, investing in land might be the right choice for you.

 Question 5: How much can you afford?

-When investing in Washington State real estate, there are a lot of numbers to run first.
+When investing in Tacoma real estate, there are a lot of numbers to run first.
 What will you be bringing in each month?
 Better yet, consider what a typical year could bring.
 There could be repairs, vacancies, and more.
 You may not be bringing in your full estimated rent each month of the year.
 Knowing this, how much can you afford to pay for the property each month?
 If you are obtaining a loan, the interest rate could be higher than with a standard mortgage loan.